Alison Chesley

 Chesley's first solo album, the eponymous Helen Money, was released on Cellobird Records in September 2007.
 Her second album as Helen Money, In Tune, was released on the Table of the Elements label.
 In Tune was recorded at Electrical Audio by Greg Norman and mixed by Sanford Parker at Semaphore Studios in Chicago.
 Her third Helen Money release, Arriving Angels, came in 2013 on the Profound Lore label.
 It was recorded and mixed at Electrical Audio by Steve Albini.
-A new Helen Money record, Become Zero, was slated for release on Thrill Jockey in September 2016.
-It was recorded in Los Angeles at Neutral Studios and East/West Studios by Will Thomas and Ken Sluiter, and mixed by Will Thomas.
+Her fourth Helen Money record, Become Zero, was released on Thrill Jockey in September 2016 and was recorded in Los Angeles at Neutral Studios and East/West Studios by Will Thomas and Ken Sluiter, and mixed by Will Thomas.

 Chesley was chosen by Portishead to perform a Helen Money performance at the ATP I'll Be Your Mirror festival that they curated in July 2011 at London's Alexandra Palace, and also performed at the ATP event Nightmare Before Christmas, curated by Shellac in December 2012.